sanjakhmedov/sanjakhmedov/README.md

 - 👋 Hi, I’m @sanjakhmedov
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning JS Basics
+- 🌱 I’m currently learning Java Basics
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me sanjakhmedov@gmail.com